justinlee0777/prospero/README.md

 ### Roadmap

-- Angular and React-compatible components
+- Angular ~~and React-compatible~~ components
 - Bookmarking
 - Pagination on the server

+Possible:

+- Idiomatic React component